 CAFCASS was set up to be the voice of children in the family courts, and it places child welfare at the centre of all court proceedings.
 Not all family disputes will be overseen by CAFCASS as many families choose to resolve child arrangement issues through family mediation services, but it does offer an important service, accountable to the Ministry of Justice but independent of the courts and the health and education authorities.

 What CAFCASS does

-It works with families and children where there have been applications to the court regarding custody following parental separation.
+It works with families and children where there have been applications to the court regarding child arrangements following parental separation.

-It also works with children where applications have been made by local authorities relating to concerns over potential child endangerment.
+It also works with children where local authorities have made applications relating to concerns over potential child endangerment.

 The role of a CAFCASS advisor